amarantha-k/cbas/_drafts/primer-beer.md

 Notice how the resulting record of interest has two fields whose names were requested in the _SELECT_ clause.

 ### Query 1 - Exact-Match Lookup ###
-SQL++, like SQL, supports a variety of different predicates.
+The SQL++ language, like SQL, supports a variety of different predicates.
-For our next query, let's find the same brewery information but in a slightly simpler/cleaner way based only on the data:
+For our next query, let's find the same brewery information but in a slightly simpler or cleaner way based only on the data:

     SELECT VALUE bw
     FROM breweries bw